Rod-Barbosa/Scrimba/Module-2/challenge05/README.md

 - Customize the h1 inside the header:

-Using font-size property inside header is confusing
+Using font-size property for header is confusing

 ```css
 header {